treeverse/lakeFS/docs/metastore_tool.md

 lakectl metastore diff --type hive --address thrift://hive-metastore:9083 --from-schema default --from-table branch_example_by_dt --to-schema default --to-table example_by_dt
 ```

-The output will be something like ״
+The output will be something like:
 ```
 Columns are identical
 Partitions